Do Go On - 407 - The Real Pocahontas

 She actually did that.

-Well, she's so nice.
+She's so nice.

 What a nice person.

-the Great Powertown where he encountered men with clubs ready.
+where he encountered men with clubs ready.

-but modern scholars think she was probably playing a scripted role in some kind of adoption ceremony.
-Afterwards Powertan called Smith his son.
+but modern scholars think she was probably playing a scripted role

-So when you're adopting a child,
+So when you were adopting a child,

-Or when you're attempting to death the club.
+their head to death of the club.

 Yeah.